 Discount programs are in no short supply at Regence.
-This company can help set you up with a program for more typical health pursuits, like those for weight loss, hearing, vision, dental, or fitness.
+This company can help set you up with a program for more typical health and wellness pursuits, like those for weight loss, hearing, vision, dental, or fitness.
 Regence also has connections for programs with infertility, pet care, funerals, allergies, and pediatrics.
 If one of these stands out to you, you can get involved with the program and hopefully pay less for the medical expenses that you already have in these areas.

 Regence is a promoter of member health and provides these incentives to show you that.
 There are also benefits like health coaches, the 24/7 online nurse, and support for members who have chronic health problems.

 Wellero is a convenient feature too.
 It's the name for Regence's mobile app and allows members to make payments even right after a doctor's visit.
 This might be an advantage if it prevents you from forgetting to make payments, and it keeps you connected to the status of your account.

 Regence emphasizes the use of proper ethics, which translates into the way it does business and the way it treats its customers.
 Whether you're a member or not, Regence provides several lines of communication to get answers to your questions.
 As you would expect, you can email the company, call using one of the several phone numbers provided, and even mail in feedback or any forms you want to submit that way.